incognitoatlas/streamcounter.fun/README.md

 - Enter the goal in the text box
 - Press the "add count" button to add 1 to the counter

-Report an issue is you have any problems!
+Report an issue if you have any problems!